 The interactive calculator at the top of this page has three tabs.
 Here is what each one does and when to use it.

 Click any egg card to expand the full hatch table for that egg.
-The table shows base hatch chance for each pet, plus separate Big and Huge variant percentages where applicable.
+The table shows base hatch chance for each pet, plus separate Big and Mega variant percentages where applicable.
 Use this tab when you want to compare probabilities across the full pool before deciding which pet to target.

 Select an available egg (Common, Big, or Rainbow), enter the number of eggs you want to simulate (up to 500), and click Simulate.
 Results show expected pet distribution vs your simulated outcome and flag your rarest result.
 Use this tab to get an intuitive feel for variance.
 Run it multiple times to see how different the results can be at low hatch counts, which illustrates why volume matters.